Stornoway: Stornoway in popular media and culture

 RAF Stornoway is featured in the Tom Clancy novel Red Storm Rising as a base for Allied air operations over the North Atlantic and against Soviet-held Iceland.

 In the motion picture Latitude Zero by Toho Productions (1969), Stornoway Harbour is featured on a wall plaque as the construction site of the submarine "Alpha".

-In 2007, the British car manufacturer Land Rover introduced Stornoway Grey as a colour choice for its vehicle line-up.
+In 2007, British car manufacturer Land Rover introduced Stornoway Grey as a colour choice for its vehicle line-up.
 In response, Stornoway's councillor Angus Nicolson appealed to Land Rover to relabel the colour as Silvery Stornoway, fearing that the association of grey with dull and boring would hurt the image of the town with tourists.
 Mr Nicolson said: "This is deeply insulting and is offensive, inaccurate and inherently degrading.
 This will hit tourism as it subliminally implants adverse connotations in the minds of those who have never experienced the reality of these beautiful islands."
 Land Rover replied that the colour in question is one of the most popular ones and the use of Stornoway in its name will instead "keep it on the map".

 In 2011, Scottish author Peter May published The Blackhouse, the first of The Lewis Trilogy of thrillers based on Lewis, where the primary police murder investigation is based in Stornoway.

 Religion

 Stornoway has several churches of various Christian and non Christian denominations.
+The parish church was built in 1794.

 In May 2018, the first mosque of the Western Isles opened to serve a small Muslim population.